MaxPra/GameTimeX/README.md

 - **OLED Care (Blackout Screen)** – fully darkens all screens to protect OLED panels (CTRL+B).
 - **Side-Screen Dimming (optional)** – dims all secondary displays **only while tracking**; automatically restores them afterwards.
 - **Steam Integration Options** – choose whether HDR should be toggled automatically when launching a Steam-linked game, and configure **per-game Steam launch parameters**.
-- **New in 2.1.0:** **December Statistics** toggle and configuration – view and enable the monthly playtime overview.

-*Tip:* For Steam titles, locate the installation folder via **Steam → Game → Properties → Installed Files → Browse**.

 ---